verrazzano/docs/content/en/docs/monitoring/logs/_index.md

 draft: false
 ---

-The Verrazzano logging stack consists of Fluentd, Elasticsearch, and Kibana components.
+The Verrazzano logging stack consists of Fluentd, OpenSearch, and OpenSearch Dashboards components.

 * Fluentd: a log aggregator that collects, processes, and formats logs from Kubernetes clusters.
-* Elasticsearch: a scalable search and analytics engine for storing Kubernetes logs.
+* OpenSearch: a scalable search and analytics engine for storing Kubernetes logs.
-* Kibana: a visualization layer that provides a user interface to query and visualize collected logs.
+* OpenSearch Dashboards: a visualization layer that provides a user interface to query and visualize collected logs.

 As shown in the following diagram, logs written to stdout by a container running on Kubernetes are picked up by the kubelet service running on that node and written to `/var/log/containers`.